 Published January 20, 2016

-This heavily armed aircraft incorporate side-firing weapons integrated with sophisticated sensor, navigation, and fire control systems to provide surgical firepower or area saturation during extended loiter periods, at night and in adverse weather.
-The sensor suite consists of a multispectral television sensors, high definition infrared sensors, and radar.
+These heavily armed aircraft incorporate side-firing weapons integrated with sophisticated sensor, navigation and fire control systems to provide surgical firepower or area saturation during extended loiter periods, day or night and in adverse weather.
+The sensor suite consists of multispectral television sensors, high definition infrared sensors and radar.
 These sensors allow the gunship to visually or electronically identify friendly ground forces and targets anytime, anywhere.

 The Spooky is the third generation of C-130 gunships.
-All gunships evolved from the first operational gunship, the AC-47, to the AC-119, and then the AC-130A which was the basis for the modern C-130 gunship.
+All gunships evolved from the first operational gunship, the AC-47, to the AC-119, and then the AC-130A which was the basis for the modern C-130 Hercules gunship.
 The AC-130H “Spectre” gunships were fielded in 1972 and retired in 2015.
+The last AC-130U was flown to Davis-Monthan Air Force Base, Arizona, June 26, 2020, for retirement.

 The AC-130 gunship has a combat history dating to Vietnam.
 Gunships destroyed more than 10,000 trucks and were credited with many life-saving close air support missions.
 During Operation Urgent Fury in Grenada in 1983, AC-130s suppressed enemy air defense systems and attacked ground forces enabling the successful assault of the Point Salines Airfield via airdrop and air land of friendly forces.
 The AC-130 aircrew earned the Lt.
 Gen. William H. Tunner Award for the mission.